 Of course, the stock market crash means that many cheap UK shares could offer market-beating returns in the coming years.
 Weak investor sentiment due to a tough economic outlook means that many companies currently trade at low price levels that may not account for their long-term growth prospects.

 Therefore, now could prove to be an opportune moment to start building a retirement portfolio.
 A simple way of doing so is to open a tax-efficient account such as a Stocks and Shares ISA.
 It is straightforward to open online and cheap to administer.
 This makes it open to almost anyone who wishes to purchase a diverse range of shares.
 An ISA also provides greater flexibility in terms of when withdrawals can be made compared to other products such as a SIPP.

 Certainly, cheap UK shares could move even lower in price in the short run.
 The stock market’s volatility may remain high as a result of threats such as Brexit and the coronavirus pandemic.
 However, an investor aged 40, or who has a long time horizon, is likely to benefit from the return potential offered by the stock market.
 This could allow them to retire in comfort on a generous passive income.

 The post No savings at 40?
-I’d invest £300 a month in UK shares to retire on a £14,000 passive income appeared first on The Motley Fool UK.
+I’d invest money in cheap UK shares in an ISA today to retire in comfort appeared first on The Motley Fool UK.